 There are several Indiana interstates that make it all too easy to get into an accident.
 That doesn’t mean that you can’t take action in the face of an accident you think stemmed from someone else’s negligence.
 If you think misconduct contributed to your losses, you can contact Indianapolis car accident attorneys to discuss your right to civil action.

 Vaughan & Vaughan can connect you with an experienced representative in your time of need.
 You can reach out to our law firm online or over the phone to schedule a free case consultation at your convenience.
-Together we can bring together your civil complaint and fight for your right to financial support as you recover from your accident.
+Together, we can bring together your civil complaint and fight for your right to financial support as you recover from your accident.